chrisnajman/choose-language-dictionary/README.md

 The first half of both the article and the video have the required steps for getting a Vite app (without routing) on to Git Pages.

 ---

+## Page Loading Spinner

+I customised the code [How to Create a Loading Animation in React from Scratch](https://stackabuse.com/how-to-create-a-loading-animation-in-react-from-scratch/) to implement the page-loading spinner.

 ## Testing